Winged horse: Hinduism

 Two major winged horses are featured in Hinduism.

 In Vishnu's final avatar, Kalki, or Kalkin, is depicted as coming down from the heavens to end the world on a large winged horse named Devadatta (not to be confused with the monk, Devadatta, brother of Siddartha).

-Uchchaihshravas, meaning Long-Ears, is a seven-headed, winged horse that was deemed 'King of Horses'.
+Uchchaihshravas, meaning 'Long-Ears', is a seven-headed, winged horse deemed 'King of Horses'.
 During the original churning of the Sea of Milk, Uchchaihshravas emerged and was grabbed and ridden by Lord Indra.